kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Default Storage Class

 Typically, each Kubernetes cluster should have a default storage class defined, which would be used by the user who make a storage request without implicitly specifying a StorageClass in his/her PersistentVolumeClaim.
-This is useful for Administrators to provide easy management of a storage volume without having to set up or communicate specialized storage classes across the cluster.
+Kubernetes clusters on different cloud providers may already have default storageclasses defined.
+By having a default storage classs defined, this allows users to request storage through a PersistentVolumeClaim without explicitly setting a StorageClassName.

+There can only be one default storage class in the cluster.
+Dynamic provisioning will fail if there are multiple default storage classes set.

 Refer to [Change Default Storage Class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) on how to set the default storage class.